Robinson Crusoe on Mars: Plot

-Not long after, Draper sees a spaceship descend and land just over the horizon.
-Believing it might be a rescue ship from Earth, he heads towards the landing site the following morning, only to see alien spacecraft darting about in the sky.
-He approaches cautiously and sees human-looking slaves being used for mining by human-shaped captors wearing spacesuits and bearing weapons.
-One of the slaves escapes and runs into Draper; an alien spaceship blasts the area as the two escape.
-Draper notices the stranger is wearing black bracelets just like the one he found in the grave.
-Draper rescues the stranger and takes him back to the cave.
+Soon after, Draper sees a spaceship descend and land just over the horizon.
+Believing it is a rescue ship, he heads towards the landing site the following morning, only to see alien spacecraft darting about in the sky.
+He approaches cautiously and sees human-like slaves being used for mining by human-shaped captors wearing spacesuits and bearing weapons.
+One slave escapes and runs into Draper; an alien spaceship blasts the area as the two escape.
+Draper notices the stranger is wearing black bracelets like the one he found in the grave.
+Draper rescues the stranger and takes him to the cave.
 The aliens bombard the mine area that night and depart.
-Later, when he and the stranger investigate, they find the dead bodies of the other slaves.
+Later, when he and the stranger investigate, they find the other slaves are dead.

 Draper names his new acquaintance "Friday", after the character in Robinson Crusoe.
 At first, Draper is wary of his new companion, but they gradually grow to trust and like each other.
-Soon, Draper begins to teach him to speak English.
-A portion of the passing overhead meteoroid explodes, showering their area with a thick black ash.
+Soon, Draper begins teaching him English.
+A passing meteoroid explodes, showering their area with a thick black ash.
 Draper is buried under the heavy material, but Friday saves Draper and shares his "air pills", which provide oxygen.

-After a while, the alien spacecraft return, apparently tracking Friday by his bracelets.
+The alien spacecraft returns later, apparently tracking Friday by his bracelets.
 Draper tries to remove the bracelets with a wire saw.
 When the aliens blast their hiding place, Draper, Friday, and Mona flee north through underground Martian canals.
 They eventually surface near the polar icecap.
 Exhausted, freezing, and nearly out of air pills, they build a snow shelter.
-Draper finally manages to cut off Friday's bracelets shortly before a meteoroid crashes into the ice cap; the resulting explosion and firestorm melts the ice and snow, saving them from freezing to death.
+Draper is finally able to cut off Friday's bracelets shortly before a meteoroid crashes into the ice cap; the resulting explosion and firestorm melts the ice and snow, saving them from freezing to death.

 Shortly thereafter, Draper detects an approaching spaceship.
-He fears it is the returning aliens, but his portable radio picks up an English-speaking voice.
+He fears it is the returning aliens, but the portable radio picks up an English-speaking voice.
 A capsule descends, and the film ends with Mars receding in the distance.